ElementAstro/atom-docs/src/content/docs/en/function/god.md

 5. The `blessNoBugs` function is a no-op and its purpose is likely humorous or superstitious.
 6. When using template functions like `cast`, be careful about potential narrowing conversions or other unsafe casts.
 7. The `ATOM_INLINE` macro is used frequently.
 Ensure this macro is properly defined in your project.

-Remember to include the necessary headers and compile with C++17 or later support when using this library.